EricBojs/DD2423-Machine-Learning-Advanced-course/README.md

 **Author:** Eric Bojs

-View py-Notebook in repository of code.
+View py-Notebook in repository for code.